skenne21/SWapi-Box/README.md

 ## Description

 This was an individual project to make a Star Wars facts application.
 A user can come to the page and get information about the people, vehicles, and planets of the Star Wars universe.
-Each card has a favorites button, that when clicked, will add that card to favorites which can be viewed on a seperate page.
+Each card has a favorites button, that when clicked, will add that card to favorites which can be viewed on a separate page.
 Data comes from the Star Wars API:https://swapi.co/documentation.

 ## Goals of Project: